-Reference Obligation Policy Reasons - a southbound bus stop with footway extensions; - a controlled crossing, with footway extensions to tie into the new southbound bus stop; and - a village gateway with speed roundels and fencing.
+Reference Obligation Policy Reasons Schedule 1, Part 2, Paragraph 2 The provision of the following highway works shown on Plan 2 and comprising of: - a southbound bus stop with footway extensions; - a controlled crossing, with footway extensions to tie into the new southbound bus stop; and - a village gateway with speed roundels and fencing.
 A new pedestrian crossing to North junction as shown on Plan 3.
 Upgrade signals at B4060/B4509 junction to MOVA.
 Wayfaring signs dropped kerbs and tactile paving on Burleigh.
-Way, Amberley Way and Inglestone Road as shown on [Plan X]. congestion), or on highway safety, can be cost effectively mitigated to an acceptable degree.
+Way, Amberley Way and Inglestone Road as shown on [Plan X].
+NPPF paragraph 110 d).
+It should be ensured that any significant impacts from the development on the transport network (in terms of capacity and congestion), or on highway safety, can be cost effectively mitigated to an acceptable degree.
 SGC Policy CS8 2.
 Off-site mitigation as appropriate, physical off-site local transport improvements as may be necessary to make the scheme acceptable.
 SGC Policy PSP11 6.
 Development proposals will be acceptable where it would not generate traffic that would create or contribute to severe congestion.
+The contributions are necessary to provide facilities to allow pedestrians to safely cross the B4060, slow traffic and provide facilities for the bus service.
 The contributions are required to ensure a clear and accessible walking route to school and control congestion at the existing lights at the B4060/B4509 junction.
 Schedule 2, Part 2 The Owners shall either elect to implement the Travel Plan and administer and manage it, including providing the sustainable travel vouchers and pay the Annual Monitoring Fee of £1000 per year for 5 years; OR Elect to pay the Travel Plan Contribution being £405 (Index Linked) per Dwelling NPPF paragraph 113.
 All development that will generate significant amounts of movement should be required to provide a Travel Plan.
 SGC Policy CS8.
 3. Provision and promotion of sustainable travel options to be achieved through active promotion of a Green Travel Plan.
 SGC Policy PSP11.
-9. Development proposals will be acceptable where potentially significant transportation impacts are accompanied with a Travel Plan.
-The contribution is necessary for the Council to manage, promote and monitor the Travel Plan or for the developer to do the same.
+9. Development proposals will be acceptable where potentially significant transportation The contribution is necessary for the Council to manage, promote and monitor the Travel Plan or for the developer to do the same.
 It also includes sustainable travel vouchers to be promoted and provided to residents to exchange for sustainable travel items such as bus tickets and cycles.